 - Residents mostly spend 12.7% of their household budget on food.

 - Monthly transit passes- $75 to $125

-When we are talking about California how it’s possible to not talk about the traffic and complaints related to it.
-In San Diego, the average community time is only 26 minutes.
-Also, people are more likely to travel by highways than locally.
-The San Diego transport system is well versed, having downtown trolleys to the rapid bus.
+When we are talking about California how it’s possible to not talk about the traffic and complaints related to it?
+In San Diego, the average commute time is only 26 minutes.
+Also, people are more likely to travel by highway than locally.
+The San Diego transport system is well-versed, having downtown trolleys to the rapid bus.
 San Diego is commonly known as the “Finest American city” which attracts everyone, people of all ages knowing that the city has something for everyone, the city gives a profusion of happiness.
 Altogether, we can say that if not moving then once in a lifetime visit San Diego, a place where you will leave your heart and soul.